A look at Nokia Oyj's (NOK) recent performance gives investors their first glimpse of hope.

 Sponsored

-Over the past five-year period, the drop rate of yearbook sales for the company of the Technology sector was -1.20%.
-The company achieved an average annual earnings per share of 163.90%.
+Technology Sector giant saw their annual sales slid by -1.20% over the last five years.
+Company’s average yearly earnings per share was noted 163.90% at the time writing.
 With a float of $4.66 billion, this company’s outstanding shares have now reached $5.63 billion.

 Nokia Oyj (NOK) Earnings and Forecasts

-As on 6/29/2022, Multinational firm has announced its last quarter scores, in which it reported $0.11 earnings per share (EPS) for the period topping the consensus outlook (set at $0.1) by $0.01.
+If we go through the results of last quarter, which was made public on 6/29/2022, the company posted $0.11 earnings per share (EPS) for the quarter, besting the agreed prediction (set at $0.1) by $0.01.
 This company achieved a net margin of +7.35 while generating a return on equity of 10.94.
-Wall Street market experts anticipate that the next fiscal year will bring earnings of 0.15 per share during the current fiscal year.
+Wall Street market experts anticipate that the next fiscal year will bring earnings of 0 per share during the current fiscal year.

 According to the Wall Street analysts, stocks earnings will be around 163.90% per share during the next fiscal year.
 For the long-term projections, market analysts anticipate that the company’s EPS will surge by 14.24% during the next five years compared to 33.20% growth over the previous five years of trading.